The Locker Key

 “It’s pretty surreal, that’s for sure.
 And it’s been a while since I’ve been in a scenario like this myself.
 But a job is a job.
 My job is makin’ sure you stay in one piece so I can get paid.
 Your job is doing exactly what I tell you to do when I tell you to do it.
 You got that?”

-A few hours later, it’s nearly dark.
-Jake and Mick leave the restaurant.
-They stop at a payphone.
-Jake drops in a coin and gets the operator.
-Mick stands about ten feet from the booth, watching the highway.
+A few hours later, it was nearly dark.
+Jake and Mick left the restaurant.
+There was a payphone by the front door.
+Jake dropped in a coin and gets the operator.
+Mick stood about ten feet from the booth, watching the highway.

 Jake hangs up the phone with a clatter and leaves the booth.
 “Well, there goes that relationship.”

-Mick pats him on the shoulder.
-They start walking towards the Jeep.
+Mick patted him on the shoulder.
+They walked towards the Jeep.
 “Don’t worry about it.”
 Mick said.
 “If she’s as smart as you say she is, she’ll stay wherever she is and that’s all that matters for now.
 You’ll square it with her, Jake.”

 “That’s easy for you to say.
 I don’t see any trace of a woman in your life at the moment.”